 4. Lastly, cut a small piece of twine to hang your heart.
 Mine was three-ply and too thick for the delicate hearts, so I unraveled it into three strands, and used one for each heart.
 Thread a darning needle with the twine and carefully poke a hole through the heart.
 Take care to not make the hole too close to the edge, since the bark rips easily.

-I hung my finished Birch Bark and Gold Leaf Hearts on to some branches to make a Valentine’s Day Tree.
+I hung my finished birch bark craft on to some branches to make a Valentine’s Day Tree.
 It’s so beautiful with the light hits the gold, and adds a little sparkle.

 This pretty little tree is perfect for Valentine’s Day, but would also be really pretty for someone doing a nature inspired wedding.
 It would also be beautiful as a garland.
 There are lot’s of possibilities, I’m loving mine on the entrance way console table.